Hotels can get expensive, but what if I told you there were ways to stay at your favorite hotel for FREE?

 A mystery shopper is responsible for evaluating customer service and product quality, all while undercover.

 While most people often associate mystery shopping with shopping at the grocery store or eating a restaurant, some companies specialize in the hospitality industry.
+I wrote about a few companies that offer a ton of hotel mystery shopping jobs.

 And if you’re unfamiliar with mystery shopping in general, here’s how it works: